Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # ModalWX
 ## Motivation
-ModalWX is a toolkit for building simple, keyboard driven GUI apps
+ModalWX is a toolkit for building custom, keyboard-driven GUI apps
 based on the wxWidgets cross-platform GUI toolkit.
-Emacs and VIM are examples of keyboard driven GUI apps.
+Emacs and VIM are examples of keyboard-driven GUI apps.
 However, unlike those 2 apps, which require the user to learn
-a long set of keyboard commands,
+a large set of keyboard commands,
-apps designed using ModalWX need only a few commands to be learned.
+apps designed using ModalWX need only a handful of commands to be learned.
 This is because there is a mechanism provided
 to pop-up keyboard selectable on-screen controls for less often used commands
 that don't have to be remembered.